-This is a sermon for the first Sunday after Christmas.
-The Scripture it references is Colossians 3:12-17.
+This is a sermon for the fifth Sunday in Lent.
+The Scripture it refers to is Philippians 3:3-14.

 When I was about 16, I was pretty unhappy.
 In hindsight, I probably had undiagnosed depression (it was diagnosed years later); but what I knew at the time was that I felt pretty worthless.
 Not smart enough, not pretty enough, and definitely not sporty enough to have any area where I felt I had value as a person.

 That was a difficult time, because when you’re 16, you don’t have the life experience or perspective to know that how you feel right now isn’t how things are going to be forever.
 But I have a distinct memory of sitting on the beach one evening and deciding that I didn’t have to be worth something right now; as long as I could see that I was working on improving myself, that was good enough.
 It was good enough to be on the way, rather than having already arrived at a destination marked “fabulous.”

 And while that didn’t fix my depression – or my low assessment of myself – I think that was a turning point in how I learned to live with those things.
 It was about openness to the future, rather than being defined by the past, or even the present.
 I think in terms of today’s educational buzzwords they’d talk about me having developed a “growth mindset.”

 And in a way, in today’s epistle reading, Paul is also encouraging the development of a growth mindset.
 He draws a careful contrast between the things from his past – or his people’s past – which might be seen to define him; and the things held in trust for his future.